-If you point your spaceship toward the constellation Leo, fire your thrusters, and travel about 5 billion light-years, you’ll find yourself in the vicinity of the Cosmic Horseshoe, home to what might ...
+Add Yahoo as a preferred source to see more of our stories on Google.
+If you point your spaceship toward the constellation Leo, fire your thrusters, and travel about 5 billion light-years, you’ll find ...

 Astronomers have reported a colossal find in a famous warped ring of light.
 Inside the galaxy that forms the Cosmic Horseshoe, researchers measured a black hole weighing 36 billion suns.
 The inner ...